yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

 ```
 "Resource": "arn:aws:s3:::DOC-EXAMPLE-BUCKET/*"
 ```
-8. Incorporate interpolations using `${aws_s3_bucket.website_bucket.id}`.
+- Incorporate interpolations using `${aws_s3_bucket.website_bucket.id}`.

-We have conditions that require us to narrow it down to either 'distru' or 'acc.'
-It's requesting an account ID.
+We have conditions that require us to narrow it down to either 'distru' or 'acc'. <br>It's requesting an account ID.

 This is an effective way to use data.